mmm111mmm/RockLobster/README.md

 The template file uses the Mustache templating syntax.
 See the example file in this repository.
 Here is a sample template where you access the title metadata in your markdown file and the post content:

+        	{{basefilename}} // I.e. If you markdown file was sup.md it would be 'sup'.
         	{{#attr}}{{title}}{{/attr}}
         	{{& post}}